felixgao/python-best-practices/docs/tutorials/packaging/api_design.md

 class or function.
 There are specific recommendations for each type of API but the general rules apply to all.

+API design is arguably the most important part of writing clean reusable code.
+A good API should not not stand out to the end-user because it's so easy and natural to use.

+This topic is particularly relevant to data science code because API design is often left as an afterthought to the actual functionality and data modeling.
+This creates a problem where code is often used only once even when the core functionality is fairly general.
+Duplicate functionality is implemented in completely separate repositories by different developers who decide that it is not worth the time to adapt hardcoded/specialized logic to their own projects.

+The problem exists even within a single project/respository.
+Modules can be tailored so specifically to a dataset or model architecture that it becomes impossible to use outside of that context.

 ## Goals

 The goal of any API should be to have the following properties: